 The Energy-as-a-Service (EaaS) model gives medium and large energy consumers a modern option in how they sustain operations regardless of grid operations, by moving the electricity generation onsite in customized designs that are modern and robust.

 EaaS supports a national customer trend toward in-house and expertise-driven energy management, which improves integration with distributed generation and energy storage assets, management of the energy load and interaction with the grid.
 Most importantly, EaaS allows customers the flexibility to make choices regarding:

 • Diversification of their energy portfolio

-• Environmental impact of the energy they use
+• Environmental impact of their energy use

-• Ownership of energy generation assets
+• Ownership and scalability of energy generation assets

 • Dependence on the grid and/or their own distributed generation assets